thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 * Placeholder text that you can replace with your own text.
 This text is indicated in {curly braces}.
 * Writing instructions, also in {curly braces}.
-* A supplementary `code-of-conduct-guide.md` that provides more detailed information about using this template.
+* A supplementary Code of Conduct guide that provides more detailed information about using this template.
 Read the guide document first!
+This guide is located in the same folder as the template and is named `guide-code-of-conduct.md`.
 * The Code of Conduct template should be used along with several other templates, including:
-  * A `template-code-of-conduct-response.md` file that you can use to create and explain the policy your team will follow as you handle Code of Conduct incidents.
-This template is included in the same folder as the Code of Conduct template.
+  * A Code of Conduct response plan template that you can use to create and explain the policy your team will follow as you handle Code of Conduct incidents.
+This template is included in the same folder as the Code of Conduct template and is named `template-code-of-conduct-response-plan.md`.
+See its accompany guide: `guide-code-of-conduct-response-plan.md`.
-  * A `template-code-of-conduct-incident-record.md` file for a form that is filled out when a community moderator takes an incident report from a community members.
-This template is included in the same folder as the Code of Conduct template.
+  * A Code of Conduct incident record template for a form that is filled out when a community moderator takes an incident report from a community member.
+This template is included in the same folder as the Code of Conduct template as the Code of Conduct template and is named `template-code-of-conduct-incident-record.md`.
+See its accompany guide: `guide-code-of-conduct-incident-record.md`.
-  * A `template-code-of-conduct-remediation-record.md` file for a form that is filled out when a community moderator meets with a community member to explain the consequences of a Code of Conduct violation.
-This template is included in the same folder as the Code of Conduct template.
+  * A Code of Conduct remediation record template for a form that is filled out when a community moderator meets with a community member to explain the consequences of a Code of Conduct violation.
+This template is included in the same folder as the Code of Conduct template and is named `template-code-of-conduct-remediation-record.md`.
+See its accompany guide: `guide-code-of-conduct-remediation-record.md`.

-  * A `template-our-team.md` file that you can use to let community members know who they can contact to report a Code of Conduct violation.
-This document is not only necessary for Code of Conduct violations, so it is kept in a separate folder and directory.
+You might also consider using the `../our-team/template-our-team.md` template to let your community members know who they can contact to report a Code of Conduct violation.
+This document is useful beyond Code of Conduct violations.
+It is a core document that helps you clearly communicate who belongs to your open source project or organization.
-* See the accompanying `code-of-conduct-guide.md` file for more detailed information about using these templates.
 ---

 {Include your project's opening statement of purpose in this section.
-You can use this boilerplate text and replace your own project's name in the indicated placeholder text.
+Replace your own project's name in the indicated placeholder text.
 You are welcome to customize or reword this boilerplate text as needed.
 Alternatively, you can write your own project's statement of purpose from scratch.}